Christopher Kelk Ingold: Honours

 In 1920, Ingold was awarded the British Empire Medal (BEM) for his wartime research involving "great courage in carrying out work in a poisonous atmosphere, and risking his life on several occasions in preventing serious accidents," though he subsequently never discussed the award or this period in his life.

 Ingold was elected a Fellow of the Royal Society (FRS) in 1924.
 He received the Longstaff Medal of the Royal Society of Chemistry in 1951, the Royal Medal of the Royal Society in 1952, and was knighted in 1958.

 The chemistry department of University College London is now housed in the Sir Christopher Ingold building, opened in 1969.

 Personal life

-Ingold married Dr. Hilda Usherwood in 1923.
+Ingold married Dr. Edith Hilda Ingold (Usherwood) in 1923.
 She was a fellow chemist with whom he collaborated.
 They had two daughters and a son, the chemist Keith Ingold.

 Death

 Ingold died in London in 1970, aged 77.